Skip to main content

 * A border router between SRv6 domain and SR-MPLS-IPv4 domain is

-suitable for Gateway role.
+suitable for a Gateway IW role.

 * Transport reachability to SRv6 PE and gateway locators in SRv6